 - The System Office will monitor the institution’s compliance to ensure the completion of any required corrective action.

-Information about the College's policy related to the use of copyrighted material including peer-to-peer file sharing may be found under the Acceptable Use Policy heading as outlined in the College Catalog and Student Handbook.
-Click here for a detailed outline of this policy and sanctions that may be imposed for violations.
+Information about the College’s policy related to the use of copyrighted material including peer-to-peer file sharing and sanctions that may be imposed for violations may be found under the Acceptable Use Policy heading as outlined in the College Catalog and Student Handbook.
 Students and others are also reminded that copyright infringement is a federal offense punishable by law.

 1141 Wallace Drive